srdjan/react-multistep/README.md

 ### Previous MultiStep major version, v5.4.0
 ```
-To see/grab the last release form the previous, major verson (v5.4.0), go to the `v5.4.0` branch for developing/forking, or use this link (???) to install from NPM.
+Version 5.x.x is in a maintenance mode, the new development is ongoing on v6.x.x.
+Version (v5.x.x) bug fixes will still be available on NPM, if you would like to open a PR for a fix or make a fork, git checkout branch v5.x.x.
 The new version, v6.0.0 has a multiple improvements (see below) and is not backwards compatible.
 ```